mgarcia01752/PyPNM/docs/api/fast-api/multi/analysis/multi-chanest-min-avg-max.md

-# Min–Avg–Max Complex Statistics Guide
+# Min-Avg-Max Complex Statistics Guide

-This document describes a purely mathematical view of the Min–Avg–Max statistics computed from per-subcarrier complex channel-estimation coefficients across multiple snapshots.
+This document describes a purely mathematical view of the Min-Avg-Max statistics computed from per-subcarrier complex channel-estimation coefficients across multiple snapshots.

 We assume a downstream OFDM channel with: